 The South African peninsula is so vast, with such variety of landscapes, flora and fauna, you might not know where to begin.
 So we have created the ultimate trip, by region, for you to make sure you get a taste of everything.
 Take the opportunity to see the Big Five, watch whales on the cape, and sip some of the world’s finest wines in Franschhoek.
-Our itinerary combines the buzz of the city with the tranquillity of the South African countryside, all in the most luxurious accommodations to ensure that this trip will be simply unforgettable.
+Our itinerary combines the buzz of the city with the tranquillity of the South African countryside, all in the most luxurious accommodation to ensure that this trip will be simply unforgettable.

 Re-visit the past in Gauteng

 Upon arrival in Johannesburg, you’ll be taken out to Tintswalo at Waterfall to relax after your journey.
-Close enough to the city to visit, but far enough away to fully immerse yourself in South Africa, Tintswalo at Waterfall is a luxury experience not to miss.From here a city tour will be organized to follow in the footsteps of the world icon Nelson Mandela, as well as allowing for ample time to use the excellent spa facilities and explore the grounds of this beautiful hotel.Read more
+Close enough to the city to visit, but far enough away to fully immerse yourself in South Africa, Tintswalo at Waterfall is a luxury experience not to miss.From here a city tour will be organised to follow in the footsteps of the world icon Nelson Mandela, as well as allowing for ample time to use the excellent spa facilities and explore the grounds of this beautiful hotel.Read more

 Spot the Big Five in Kwa-Zulu-Natal